CodePushGo/website/src/content/blog/en/capacitor-vs-appflow-versioning-differences.md

 -   **Manual updates**: Offer detailed control but come with the risk of human error.
 -   **Appflow automation**: Simplifies releases but comes with a price tag of $6,000 per year [\[1\]](https://capgo.app/).
--   **Live-update platforms**: Tools like Capgo make it easier to roll out fixes and new features quickly.
+-   **Live-update platforms**: Tools like CodePushGo make it easier to roll out fixes and new features quickly.

 When deciding between manual updates, automated pipelines, or live-update platforms, teams should consider their release frequency, budget, and the need for speed and compliance.
 Each approach has its strengths and trade-offs.